NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 [design]: #detailed-design

 The end goal is to make the experience of getting a derivation wrapped as automatic as possible.
-A derivation that needs a certain environment to run, will put the dependency that is linked to this environment variable in `envInputs` and `mkDerivation`'s standard `fixupPhase`.
-As a start, we'll (me probably) will introduce a new `makeWrapperAuto` setup hook that will take care in the way described as follows.
+A derivation that needs some environment variables in order to work will get these environment variables set in the wrapper by `mkDerivation`'s standard `fixupPhase`.
+As a start, we'll (me probably) will introduce a new `makeWrapperAuto` setup hook that will take care of this in the way described as follows.

 As a start, we'll need to think about all packages in Nixpkgs that using them requires some environment variables to be set.
 Every such package will put in